 Below, we’ve collected the most important details so you can easily compare different birth control options and start a conversation with your doctor.

 Forms of birth control

 Generally, there are five categories of birth control methods:

 - One-time use

 Each method works in a different way, like preventing sperm from getting to an egg or discouraging your body from releasing eggs.
 But every form of birth control has the same primary goal of helping you avoid unwanted pregnancy.

 However, there are a couple of important things to know.
-First, birth control effectiveness is different for every method.
-Second, birth control and sexually transmitted infection (STI) prevention aren’t the same thing.
+First, different types of birth control have different levels of effectiveness.
+Second, contraception and sexually transmitted infection (STI) prevention aren’t the same thing.
 When used correctly, condoms are the only form of birth control that can protect against STIs.
 To prevent STIs, you’ll want to use condoms in combination with another birth control method.